§ 4801 Definitions.

 b.
 The amount of the down payment;

 c.
-The principal balance (the difference between items a. and b.);
+The principal balance (the difference between paragraphs (a)(3)a. and b.);

 d.
 The amount of the service charge;

 e.
-The balance payable by the insured (sum of items c. and d.); and
+The balance payable by the insured (sum of paragraphs (a)(3)c. and d.); and

 f.
 The number of installments required, the amount of each installment, expressed in dollars, and the due date or period thereof.